Cephalanthus occidentalis ‘Crimson Comets'

 Find us on Facebook

-· Native to: species native to the Himalayas and East Asia
+· Native to: species native to Europe, northern Africa, southwestern Asia

 · Supplier: Ebert's Greenhouse Village

-· Teaching Garden Location & Code: Pollinator Garden C194
+· Teaching Garden Location & Code: Heuchera Garden E263

 Content produced through: